marta-krzyk-dev/ImageTransformations/README.md

 # ImageTransformations
 The project presents set of functions which transform bitmaps by:
 - changing saturation in A, R, G or B
-- merges 2 bitmaps in to 1
+- merging 2 bitmaps in to 1
-- add blur to a bitmap

 ## Printscreens of an application which uses the functions